 1) When the eye level is in the middle, vertical lines are parallel.

-Thomas shows you the height of the eye level in your frame has an influence on the global perspective of your layout.
-When the eye level is in the middle of the frame, all the vertical lines are parallel.
+Thomas shows you the height of the eye level in your frame influences the global perspective of your layout.
+All the vertical lines are parallel when the eye level is in the middle of the frame.

 2) When the eye level is low, the converging point changes upward.

-If the eye level goes down in the frame, all of the vertical lines will start converging to a new converging point, upward and very far away.
-Do not draw it since it’s so far.
-Instead use a perspective guide to help you.
+If the eye level goes down in the frame, all the vertical lines will start converging to a new converging point, upward and far away.
+Refrain from drawing it since it’s so far.
+Instead, use a perspective guide to help you.

 3) When the eye level is high, the converging point changes downward.

-Now on the contrary if the eye level goes up, all of the vertical lines will converge to another converging point downward.
-If you play a lot of FPS (frames per second), you are probably very familiar with that.
+On the contrary, if the eye level goes up, all of the vertical lines will converge to another converging point downward.
+If you play a lot of FPS (frames per second), you are familiar with that.

 4) Learn the rules of perspective before you break them.

-To sum up: if the eye line is in the middle of the frame, vertical lines appear parallel.
-The more you trace the eye level far from the middle of the frame, the more the vertical lines will converge faster to the new converging point.
+In summary, if the eye line is in the middle of the frame, vertical lines appear parallel.
+The more you trace the eye level far from the center of the frame, the more the vertical lines will converge faster to the new converging point.
 According to the perspective rules, you can not make your vertical lines on abnormal slants in a realistic environment.
-However, in cartoon stuff, it can look cool which that’s the beauty of animation since everything is possible.
-Thomas’ advice though: Learn the rules before you break them.
+However, it can look cool in cartoon stuff, which is the beauty of animation since everything is possible—Thomas’ advice, though: Learn the rules before you break them.

 Lessons on Drawing People at the Correct Size

-1) When eye level is slightly taller than a normal person, you can check your character’s height in relation to the eye level.
+1) When the eye level is slightly taller than an average person, you can check your character’s height in relation to the eye level.

-Here is a tip to help you draw your characters at the correct size, anywhere in your scene.
-When the eye level height is slightly taller than the height of a normal person, you can draw a silhouette and check how it is related to the eye level height.
+Here is a tip to help you draw your characters at the correct size anywhere in your scene.
+When the eye level height is slightly taller than the height of an average person, you can draw a silhouette and check how it is related to the eye level height.

 2) Duplicate your silhouettes and place them so that the eye level is always crossing the character at the same height.

-When the eye level is at the height of the neck, it is especially useful to determine the height and size of a character who is partially off screen.
+When the eye level is at the height of the neck, it is beneficial to determine the height and size of a partially off-screen character.